The Nest

 Before You Begin: Try Not To Take It Personally

-It’s always painful to be told that the co-op you wanted to join has no interest in having you be a member.
-Rejection hurts; however, there is not much you can do in most cases.
+It’s always painful to be told that the co-op you want to join does not want you as a member.
+Rejection hurts, but there is not much you can do in most cases.

 Generally speaking, co-ops get a lot of applications, and very few spots open up.
 Is there a co-op for you out there?